nioroso-x3/bitcoinfs/README.md

 FUSE interface for blockchain file storage

-mount a local folder with files from bitcoinSV blockchain
+mount a local folder with files from public bitcoinSV blockchain.
+Not User or password required